Welcome to

 Patients may have an upper GI series to help find the cause of certain symptoms:

 An upper GI series is a type of X-ray.
 It uses a small amount of ionizing radiation to produce images.
 The medical benefits far outweigh the small amount of radiation exposure.
-Parents should discuss any concerns with the medical team.
+Talk with your child’s care team if you have concerns.

 The test does not hurt.
-The X-ray machine (fluoro tower) does not touch the patient.
+The X-ray machine (fluoro tower) will not touch your child.

 The contrast liquid may not taste pleasant.
-The family can ask about adding flavoring.
+You can ask about adding flavoring.

 The test can take several hours depending on how quickly the barium moves through the system.
-Parents should talk to the staff about what the patient can do during the waiting period.
+Talk to the care team about what your child can do during the waiting period.

 Stools may appear white or gray for a day or two due to the barium.

 The radiologist will interpret the results and send a report to the doctor who ordered the test.
-A member of the medical team will share results at the next appointment.
+A member of the care team will share results at the next appointment.

 —